jruels/docker-fundamentals/labs/compose/index.md

 5. Back in the console window, enter
 `vim docker compose.yml`
-Delete the comment marks from in front of the MySQL container by moving the cursor down and using the `x` key to delete each `#` character.
+Delete the comment marks from in front of the MySQL service by moving the cursor down and using the `x` key to delete each `#` character.
 After deleting the comment marks, save and exit vim via `esc` `:wq`

 6. Enter
 `docker compose up -d`